Feeling like something's not right

 - Speak to Childline

 Get free, confidential support from a Childline counsellor about anything you want to.
-You can start a 1-2-1 chat with us from 9am - 10:30pm, call on 0800 1111 from 9am - 3:30am or send a message from your Childline account any time.
+You can start a 1-2-1 chat with us from 7.30am - midnight (Monday to Friday) and 9am - midnight (Saturday to Sunday).
+You can call on 0800 1111 from 7.30am - 3:30am (Monday to Friday) and 9am - 3.30am (Saturday to Sunday).
+You can also send a message from your Childline account any time.

 - Talk to an adult you trust